Best season to travel to Ravenna, Italy and how Ravenna’s weather can influence your vacation?

 Visiting in less crowded months allow you to book hotels at much cheaper prices as customers are scarce for those establishments at that time.

 In summer, however, there is a lot more you can do with your time.
 The city is littered with historic sites that can occupy you for a long time.
-The architecture and artwork is on par with cities like Florence and Rome.
+The architecture and artwork are on par with cities like Florence and Rome.

 If you’re an aspiring traveler of tourist, it is likely that you have added Italy to your bucket list.
 And you might have heard of the artistic appeal of Florence, the canal city; Venice or the sprawling architectural brilliance of Rome but other than that you may not know of much more.